-Yes, I know this is literally the 600 millionth article written about trying to stay positive in a world gone out of control.
-But man, doesn’t it seem as though things are getting nuttier by the minute?
-Every single day, something new happens that makes us want to hide under the covers.
-So, despite there being a bazillion and a half articles out there already, I wanted to give my best advice to you to help you stay positive in a crazy world.
+Yes, I know this is the 600 millionth article about trying to stay positive in a world that has gone out of control.
+But man, doesn’t it seem like things are getting nuttier by the minute?
+Something new happens every day that makes us want to hide under the covers.
+So, despite a bazillion and a half articles out there already, I wanted to give my best advice to you to help you stay positive in a crazy world.

 What Does Crazy Even Mean?

 We need to first look at what crazy means.
 At the end of the day, it means you don’t feel you have control over your life.
 When we don’t feel like we have control, it makes us feel, well, crazy.

 It may seem like staying positive is a daily struggle.
 Learning to flip the switch from negative to positive takes daily practice.

 Take a look at your environment.
 Is it sane?
 Work, family, this pandemic lockdown we’re finally beginning to emerge from…do you feel like you’re living in Crazytown?
 Once you acknowledge the source of the negativity, it can make it that much easier to snatch your power back by taking control of your internal responses.

 Life is driven by various choices, from waking up to hitting the pillow at night.
 This is why I guide my clients into creating meaning and a purpose for every day.
 If you have only one thing to focus on, get done, or appreciate…make that your purpose.
 Focusing on that purpose centers you, provides that positive motivation and helps you maintain a semblance of control.
 Be purposeful.